 Per Angi's 2025 HVAC maintenance cost data and industry pricing research from FieldEdge:

 Residential basic plans: $150-$300/year.
 The standard two-visit residential tune-up tier.
-Most shops price this $175-$250 to land in the comfortable middle of the local market.
+Most businesses price this $175-$250 to land in the comfortable middle of the local market.

 Residential comprehensive plans: $300-$500/year.
 Two visits plus priority service, repair discounts, and small benefit stack.
 Premium positioning for repeat-customer base.

 Residential full-coverage plans: $500-$900/year.
 Parts-and-labor included.
-Pricing has to cover the expected annual repair cost; shops running this tier typically require pre-enrollment system inspection and exclude systems over 10-12 years old.
+Pricing has to cover the expected annual repair cost; businesses running this tier typically require pre-enrollment system inspection and exclude systems over 10-12 years old.

 Light commercial: $500-$2,000/year per unit.
 Wide range driven by unit size, accessibility (rooftop vs. ground-mount), refrigerant type, and visit frequency.
 Quarterly visit programs are common for commercial.